Geocodio/geocodio-library-node/README.md

 # geocod.io Node library [![NPM version][npm-image]][npm-url]
-> Library for performing forward and reverse address geocoding for addresses or coordinates in the US and Canada.
+> Library for performing forward and reverse address geocoding for addresses or coordinates in the US and Canada, with support for distance calculations.

 <!-- toc -->